jsenv/jsenv-importmap-eslint-resolver/readme.md

 }
 ```

-By providing this importmap to the browser or Node.js, all JavaScript imports resolution becomes aware of the importmap file remappings.
+By providing this importmap to the browser or Node.js, js imports resolution becomes aware of the importmap file remappings.
 You can write the following js file and it would search for file at `"./foo.js"`.

 ```js
 import { value } from "foo"